limeunhee/Cuisine-idenfication-from-images/README.md

 2. A Korean food (Tteokbokki) was predicted as Indian food - it is a bit unclear what could have contributed to this misclassification.

-## Future directions:
+## Summary and future directions:
+In summary, a baseline, NN, and CNN models were built for cuisine identification with food images of Korean and Indian food.
+The highest test accuracy was achieved with CNN model (97.3% compared to ~50% om baseline model).

-In order to improve the prediction accuracy, we could:
+In order to improve the prediction accuracy, I'd like to try:
-- Use the incorrectly predicted images to further train our model
+- Feed incorrectly predicted images to trainset to further train our model
 - Add more images (through web scraping or data augmentation)
 - Increase the model complexity to better capture the non-linear decision boundary

 Additionally, I'd like to:
 - Use transfer learning and compare prediction accuracy
 - Add additional cuisines and test performance